 Grid computing

-A more cost-effective alternative to monolithic supercomputers: grid computing connects many ordinary computers and storage units through high-speed networks, distributing workload across them.
+A cheaper alternative to one monolithic supercomputer: grid computing connects many ordinary computers and storage units through high-speed networks and distributes the workload across them.

 Examples include scientific projects like SETI@home (distributed signal processing) and Folding@home (protein folding on volunteers’ computers).
 Modern cloud platforms make grid-like computing easy to provision.